rpatterson/prunerr/README.rst

 - Document that we prioritize first for free storage space then for seeding.

 - Items deleted from download client outside of Prunerr being re-added.

-- Transmission locking up when removing the files of large torrents, switch to just removing the torrent and delete the files in prunerr.

 .. _`BitTorrent`: https://en.wikipedia.org/wiki/BitTorrent